valentin052022/TOD-Project-2/README.md

-i worked concepts as css grid and flexbox, this is part introductory the TOD
+i worked concepts as css grid and flexbox, this is part introductory the TOD.